ProfessorShabby/DataAnalysis/README.md

     * In the bottom right area (Panel 4), capture the number of recalls by model and affected system (as a heat map).
 This will help us understand if there are any outliers for a given model or a specific system.

+# Data Wrangling
+ # Objectives

+* Identify duplicate values in the dataset.
+* Remove duplicate values from the dataset.
+* Identify missing values in the dataset.
+* Impute the missing values in the dataset.
+* Normalize data in the dataset.

+# Exploratory Data Analysis
+   # Objectives

+* Identify the distribution of data in the dataset.
+* Identify outliers in the dataset.
+* Remove outliers from the dataset.
+* Identify the correlation between features in the dataset.

+# Data Visualization
+ # Objectives

+* Visualize the distribution of data.
+* Visualize the relationship between two features.
+* Visualize the composition of data.
+* Visualize comparison of data.